ncatlab/nlab-content/pages/3/0/9/5/5903/content.md

 In other words, to give such a morphism we must give, for each type (or assumption) required by $\Delta$, a way to construct an element of that type (or a proof of that assumption) out of the data and assumptions contained in $\Gamma$.

 +-- {: .query}
 This might fit better after the motivating examples below; but maybe those examples don\'t make sense to a newcomer.
-This is incomplete, however, since it doesn\'t address contexts that include equational hypotheses.  ---Toby
+This is incomplete, however, since it doesn\'t address contexts that include propositional hypotheses.  ---Toby
 =--